 How does TDD fit in with Agile processes?

-One of the principles of Agile is to inspect and adapt, TDD fits in with this principle as the process is a continuous cycle of inspection through testing and adapting of code to achieve successful tests.
-TDD can also help to reduce the likelihood of technical debt as the process includes a refactoring step in each cycle.
+One of the principles of Agile is to inspect and adapt.
+TDD fits in with this principle as the process is a continuous cycle of inspection through testing and adapting of code to achieve successful tests.

 Alongside inspection and adaptation, transparency is one of the three pillars of Scrum.
 By making clear what code should do, TDD increases transparency, and you can take advantage of this by including the need to write passing TDD tests in your definition of done.

 TDD come out of Extreme Programming, an Agile framework that focuses on programming practices as much as project management processes.
 Here’s a product leader’s guide to the Extreme Programming customer role.